How fandom and health make a great team

 The news isn’t all good when it comes to the health effects of sports fandom.
 According to research conducted at the University of Arkansas at Little Rock, avid sports fans tend to have poorer eating habits than people who aren’t interested in sports.
 Think more fast food, fewer vegetables and skipped breakfasts here.
 Thankfully, these bad habits are easy to turn around.
 These easy food swaps, for instance, can be part of the solution, as can these three-minute breakfast ideas.

-Your team may not have Brady, but YOU have all the tools to get fit and healthy like him!
+Your team may not have Reilly, but YOU have all the tools to get fit and healthy like him!

 Sign up for a free copy of our 8 Delicious Healthy Game Day Recipes.